kreft/predatorprey/README.md

 See this manuscript and supplemental material for details on the model, the data, and how they come together:

-Laura Hobley, J Kimberley Summers, Rob Till, David S. Milner, Robert J Atterbury, Amy Stroud, Michael J. Capeness, Stephanie Gray, Andreas Leidenroth, Carey Lambert, Ian Connerton, Jamie Twycross, Michelle Baker, Jess Tyson, Jan-Ulrich Kreft, R. Elizabeth Sockett (2019).
+Laura Hobley, J Kimberley Summers, Rob Till, David S. Milner, Robert J Atterbury, Amy Stroud, Michael J. Capeness, Stephanie Gray, Andreas Leidenroth, Carey Lambert, Ian Connerton, Jamie Twycross, Michelle Baker, Jess Tyson, Jan-Ulrich Kreft, R. Elizabeth Sockett (2020).
 Dual predation by bacteriophage and Bdellovibrio can eradicate E. coli prey in situations where single predation cannot.
+Journal of Bacteriology 202: e00629-19

 The code was written by J Kimberley Summers (JKS282@student.bham.ac.uk), Kreft Lab, School of Biosciences, University of Birmingham, UK

+New email address is Kimberley.Summers@warwick.ac.uk

 It is written in Matlab (m files).
 It reads in input files called protocols (Excel files).